Ukraine Hopes for at Least ‘Partial Ceasefire’ at Saudi Talks

 US President Donald Trump has said he can end the war and has been pursuing rapprochement with Moscow.

-Putin claimed to order a limited, 30-day pause on strikes targeting Ukrainian energy infrastructure following a call with Trump on Tuesday.
+Putin ordered a limited, 30-day pause on strikes targeting Ukrainian energy infrastructure following a call with Trump on Tuesday.

 Russia had recently struck a high-voltage power line near the city of Pokrovsk, a flashpoint for fighting in east Ukraine, an official from Ukraine’s largest private energy provider told AFP.